AaronVelez/LI-6800_Lamp/README.md

 ## Software
 The content of this section is released under a [GNU Lesser General Public License Version 3](Software/LISENSE.LESSER).
 It has the following contents:

+- Lamp folder.
+Software directly related with the Lamp function
   - A-PPFD_Curve.py file.
 An LI-6800 background program (a script in python) that performs an A-PPFD curve automatically.
-- Curve_Fit_Zener_Diode.py file.
-A python script needed in the Lamp temperature control calibration.
   - LI-6800 Lamp Config File.
 A custom LI-6800 configuration file.
   - Microcontroller_Main.py file.
 A python script run by the Lamp internal microcontroller board.
   - PAR_Ctrl.py and PAR_Ctrl_wFB.py files.
 Two LI-6800 background program (a script in python) that control the light intensity in response to the desired PPFD entered by a user.

+- Tools folder.
+Software tools used during lamp calibration and/or characterization
+  - Curve_Fit_Zener_Diode.py file.
+A python script needed in the Lamp temperature control calibration.
   - Zenner Diode Calibration_Data Template.xlsx file.
 A Microsoft Excel file that serves as a data template for the Curve_Fit_Zener_Diode.py file
+  - Homogenity_Scan_LabVIEW_VIs folder.
+A collection of LabVIEW VIs used to control a CNC machine in order to sacan the leaf area illuminated by the lamo with the objective of measuring the light homogenity
+  - Homogenity_Scan_Python.
+Scripts used to process the RAW data measured with the LabVEW VIs

 &nbsp;
 ## Data

+- A-PPDF_Curves folder.
 This section contains the gas exchange data associated with the paper in a format that follows the recommendations of [Ely *et al.* (2021)]( https://doi.org/10.1016/j.ecoinf.2021.101232).
 The file [LI-6800_Lamp_Data_Description.pdf](Data/LI-6800_Lamp_Data_Description.pdf) holds a detailed description of all shared data files.
+- Homogenity_Scans folder.
+This section contains the RAW measurements of the homogenity scans performed with the CNC machine.

 &nbsp;
 ## Troubleshooting